mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 <a href='#Element-Click' name='Element-Click'>Click</a>{: .lua-function }()  &rarr; `nil`{: .lua-type}
 : Fakes a click on this element.

-<a href='#Element-DispatchEvent' name='Element-DispatchEvent'>DispatchEvent</a>{: .lua-function }(`string`{: .lua-type } event, `table`{: .lua-type } parameters, `string`{: .lua-type } interruptible)  &rarr; `nil`{: .lua-type }
+<a href='#Element-DispatchEvent' name='Element-DispatchEvent'>DispatchEvent</a>{: .lua-function }(`string`{: .lua-type } event, `table`{: .lua-type } parameters)  &rarr; `nil`{: .lua-type }
 : Dispatches an event to this element.
-The event is of type event.
-Parameters to the event are given in the dictionary parameters; the dictionary must only contain string keys and floating-point, integer or string values. interruptible determines if the event can be forced to stop propagation early.
+The event is a string value of the event type, *without* the 'on' prefix.
+Parameters to the event are given in the dictionary parameters; the dictionary must only contain string keys, and numeric, string or boolean values.

 <a href='#Element-new' name='Element-new'>new</a>{: .lua-function }(`string`{: .lua-type } tag)  &rarr; `Element`{: .lua-type}
 : Construct new `Element` object.